Connectedness principle for $3$-folds in characteristic $p>5$: Proof of the main statement

 By construction, the MMP is a $(-D)$-MMP.
 Therefore, it cannot contract every divisor in a given connected component of $\Supp(D)$.
 In particular, every connected component of $\Nklt(Y',B_{Y'},\overline M)$ contains a divisor, and one of these dominates $Z$ and is $h$-ample.
-Call this divisor $D'_1$.
-Let $D'_2 \subset \Nklt(Y',B_{Y'}+M')$ be a prime divisor contained in a different connected component.
-Recall that this implies $D_1'$ and $D_2'$ are irreducible components of $D'$.
+Call this divisor $D'_1$, and notice that, since $Y' \rar Z$ is a Mori fiber space and hence $\rho(Y'/Z)=1$, we may choose it to be reduced and irreducible.
+Let $D'_2 \subset \Nklt(Y',B_{Y'},\overline{M})$ be a prime divisor contained in a different connected component.
+Recall that this implies $D_1'$ and $D_2'$ are irreducible components of $D'$, {where $D'$ denotes the strict transform of $D$}.
 Then, as $D_1'$ is $h$-ample and $D_1' \cap D_2' = \emptyset$, $D_2'$ contains no fiber.
 Thus, by dimensional reasons, $D_2'$ dominates $Z$.
 Since $h$ is a Mori fiber space, it follows that $D_2'$ is $h$-ample.